 Technical SEO can be treated as a subset of on-page search engine optimization as it deals with optimizations that you can do on your website.
-However, unlike on-page SEO, technical SEO mainly deals with optimizations that are technical in nature and don’t directly affect the user interface of your site.
+However, unlike on-page SEO for a law firm, technical SEO mainly deals with optimizations that are technical in nature and don’t directly affect the user interface of your site.

 However, these optimizations are important as they help in quicker indexation of your content pages.
 Additionally, they can contribute to the safety of your visitors while browsing your website, among other things.

-So, let’s take a detailed look at the various technical SEO techniques you should implement for your law firm SEO.
+So, let’s take a detailed look at the various technical law firm SEO techniques you should implement for your law firm website.

 The security of your website is important to ensure that your files and data remain secure.
 However, it also affects the data of your visitors so you need to make sure that their browsing experience is safe too.
 After all, who would want to return to a spammy website?